najimali/marble-site/NOTES.md

 for eg name ="newFriend"  then input of input is contain in the newFriend & can be used further.

-# To extract the passing parameters from the body we need body parser in the request method
+# extracting the passing parameters
-let passingData = request.body.name_variable_from_the_input_tag
+To extract the passing parameters from the body we need body parser in the request method let passingData = request.body.name_variable_from_the_input_tag

 finally redirect the page to which you want using